A simple quantum dot: numerical and variational solutions: Mode-Matching Method

 \section{Mode-Matching Method}

-Another method for tackling such problems is known as mode-matching, and can be used to treat troughs of either finite or infinite length.
-Here, we will confine our discussion to troughs of infinite length.
-For this method it is required that $V_0\rightarrow\infty$ so that the particle is perfectly confined within the troughs.
-This time, we do not impose artificial boundaries at $x = \pm L/2$, and similarly for $y$, so that the crossed troughs carry on indefinitely to $\pm \infty$ in the $x$- and $y$-directions, as indicated in Fig.~\ref{fig1}.
-This method also has the benefit of faster numerical convergence than the other two methods presented, and thus has the status of our most accurate solution.
+Another method for tackling such problems is known as mode matching, which can be used to treat troughs of either finite or infinite length.
+Here, we will discuss troughs of infinite length, as shown in \cref{fig1}.
+For this method, it is required that $V_0\rightarrow\infty$ so that the particle is perfectly confined within the troughs.
+However, this method has the benefit of faster numerical convergence than the other two methods presented, and therefore yields our most accurate solution.

-We now seek solutions to \cref{SE_no_V}, with Dirichlet boundary conditions along the trough walls as well as at $\pm\infty$.
-The geometry is divided into regions, which are shown in \cref{regions} labelled by A through F, on which \cref{SE_no_V} can be solved analytically and expressed as a series of Fourier modes.
-Matching the wave function and its derivatives across the boundaries between regions (denoted by dashed lines) results in a system of equations which relates the expansion coefficients.
+We now seek solutions to the Schr{\"o}dinger equation~(\ref{SE_no_V}), with Dirichlet boundary conditions along the trough walls as well as at $\pm\infty$.
+The geometry is divided into regions labelled A through F in \cref{fig1}, on which \cref{SE_no_V} can be solved analytically and expressed as a series of Fourier modes.
+Matching the wave function and its derivatives across the boundaries between regions (denoted by dashed lines in the figure) results in a system of equations that relate the expansion coefficients to one another.
 Solutions to this system of equations give the energies and wave functions that solve \cref{SE_no_V}.

-To proceed, we first write down exact solutions that are valid in each of the regions A through F, assuming that $E < E_{\rm t}$; these solutions are linear combinations of basis states for the different regions, as follows (see Appendix~\ref{modeappendix} for details),
+To proceed, we first write exact solutions that are valid in each of the regions A through F, assuming that $E < E_{\rm t}$; these solutions are linear combinations of basis states for the different regions, as follows (see Appendix~\ref{modeappendix} for details):